Background Noise, Volume 29: Elbow Toe

 Who is your musical hero?

 These days I would say Tom Waits.
-His story telling is beyond compare.
-In terms of music I like to sing out loud to in the studio, Radiohead.
+His storytelling is beyond compare.
+In terms of music, I like to sing out loud to in the studio, Radiohead.
 I love Thom Yorke’s voice, and my natural singing voice is in his range.

 How important is music to your creative process?